pmajka/poSSum/README.md

 The Advanced Normalization Tools (or shortly ANTS) is an image normalization and registration framework which provides reliable and algorithms for image registration.
-ANTS binaries may be downloaded from the ANTS website: ..
-- Advanced Normalizatin Tools (ANTS, http://stnava.github.io/ANTs/),
-The posSSum framework was tested with ANTS v3 as well as ANTS v4.
+ANTS binaries may be downloaded from the ANTS website: http://stnava.github.io/ANTs/, The posSSum framework was tested with ANTS v3 as well as ANTS v4.

 Convert 3D and ItkSnap tool
 ---------------------------

-Convert 3D (cruical) and ItkSnap (not criucal but extremely usefull).
+Convert 3D (crucial) and ItkSnap (not crucial but extremely useful).
 Visit the http://www.itksnap.org/ in order to get both, the Convert 3D as well as the ItkSnap.

 Exact installation procedure